Skip to content

 DRL — Distributed Rate Limiter

-DRL is a high-performance, horizontally scalable rate-limiting service designed to run alongside Envoy proxies.
-It eliminates external-database round-trips by keeping all enforcement state in-process, distributed via a gossip mesh.
+DRL is a high-performance, horizontally scalable rate-limiting service that eliminates external-database round-trips by keeping all enforcement state in-process, distributed via a self-organising peer-to-peer gossip mesh.

 How it works